UK’s May defeats Brexit rebels, but divisions still reign

-The House of Commons rejected by a vote of 319-303 a proposal to make the government get Parliament’s approval before agreeing to a final divorce deal with the EU — or before walking away from the bloc without an agreement.
+The EU Withdrawal Bill was approved after Prime Minister Theresa May’s government narrowly won a key vote.
+The House of Commons rejected by 319-303 a proposal to require Parliament’s approval before the government agrees to a final divorce deal with the EU — or before walking away from the bloc without an agreement.

+Later in the day, the withdrawal bill — intended to replace thousands of EU rules and regulations with U.K. statute on the day Britain leaves the bloc — also passed in the unelected House of Lords, its last parliamentary hurdle.
+It will become law once it receives royal assent, a formality.

-Since a majority of lawmakers favor retaining close ties with the bloc, that would have reduced the chances of a “no deal” Brexit, a scenario that is feared by U.K. businesses but favored by some euroskeptic members of Prime Minister Theresa May’s Conservative minority government, who want a clean break with the bloc.
+A majority of lawmakers favor retaining close ties with the bloc, so if the amendment requiring parliamentary approval had been adopted, it would have reduced the chances of a “no deal” Brexit.
+That’s a scenario feared by U.K. businesses but favored by some euroskeptic members of May’s Conservative minority government, who want a clean break from the EU.

-May faced rebellion last week from pro-EU Conservative legislators, but avoided defeat by promising Parliament would get a “meaningful vote” on the U.K.-EU divorce agreement before Brexit occurs next March.
+May faced rebellion last week from pro-EU Conservative legislators, but avoided defeat by promising that Parliament would get a “meaningful vote” on the U.K.-EU divorce agreement before Brexit occurs in March.

 Pro-EU lawmakers later accused the government of going back on its word by offering only a symbolic “take it or leave it” vote on the final deal and not the ability to take control of the negotiations.